Because it's created by Google, Chrome security and Chrome privacy are important features. Learn all about them here.

 Chrome was designed for more than just speed.
-Because of its advanced security features, Chrome offers a very safe browsing experience.
+Because of its advanced security features, it offers a very safe browsing experience.
 Chrome also allows you to control what information you share online, keeping your personal information private.

 Watch this video from Google to learn more about how sandboxing keeps you safe in Chrome.